Century300/useful-scripts/README.md

-# Some useful bash scripts
+# Some useful shell scripts
 I upload some useful bash scipts here now and then.

 ## Instructions